 During an emergency both DawgAlert and InformaCast will be activated to ensure the Butler community is notified of the situation.

-All undergraduate and graduate students, and full-time and part-time faculty and staff can sign up.
+All undergraduate and graduate students, and full-time and part-time faculty, staff, and affiliates can sign up.

 Students entering in the fall can enroll starting August 1.
 Students entering at the start of the spring semester can enroll starting January 1.

 A student's information will stay in the system until graduation or he/she is no longer enrolled at Butler.
 Faculty and staff who have left the University will be removed automatically shortly after their departure.
 Since adjunct faculty come on and off payroll they will remain in the system until they personally remove their information.

 If at anytime you don't want to receive DawgAlert messages just delete the information in your profile.
 Please know your Butler email is a default and cannot be removed from your profile.
 You will continue to receive messages at this address even after you remove your other contact information.

 Contact the Help Desk at 317-940-4357 between the hours of 8:00 a.m. and 5:00 p.m.
 Monday–Friday.

 Yes.
 You may enter contact information for parents or spouses in the phone and email fields.
 Please note that during any emergency, all the numbers/emails in your profile will be contacted.